zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 ## Benefits

-Audit: You have a built-in audit trail that tracks all changes over an unlimited period of time.
+- Audit: You have a built-in audit trail that tracks all changes over an unlimited period of time.
-Travel back in time: With our way of storing data we can show you all of your resources at a given point in time.
+- Travel back in time: With our way of storing data we can show you all of your resources at a given point in time.
+- Future Projections: It is easy to compute projections with new business logic by replaying all events since installation.

 ## Definitions